jtarrio/pascual/manual/chapter2.md

 end.
 ```

 I will get it out of the way first: the `mod` operator is the modulo operator, which returns the remainder of a division.
-So `Count mod 3` would return the remainder of the division of `Count` and 3.
+So `Count mod 3` returns the remainder of the division of `Count` and 3.
 If it equals 0, that means that `Count` is divisible by 3.

-The `for Count := 1 to Limit` statement means: assign the value `1` to `Count` and execute the statement; then assign `2` and execute; then `3` and so on until you finally reach `Limit`, execute the statement for the last time, and then exit the loop.
+The `for Count := 1 to Limit do` statement means: assign the value `1` to `Count` and execute the statement; then assign `2` and execute; then `3` and so on until you finally reach `Limit`, execute the statement for the last time, and then exit the loop.

 So if the user entered `7` as the value of `Limit`, the output of this program would be: `1 2 fizz 4 buzz fizz 7`.